 Pennsylvania isn’t just home to the Liberty Bell, Pittsburgh Steelers, and Hershey’s Chocolate Factory.
 It’s also home to families seeking adoption opportunities and resources to begin their journey.
-Whether you are looking to adopt, looking to place your child for adoption, or searching for information about home studies and where to begin the process, the following information will be your guide to all things adoption in Alabama.
+Whether you are looking to adopt, looking to place your child for adoption, or searching for information about home studies and where to begin the process, the following information will be your guide to all things adoption in Pennsylvania.

 What you need to know about adopting a baby in Pennsylvania

 To get started on your adoption journey, it is important to understand some of the fundamental aspects and frequently asked question about the process.
 Here are a few things to know when considering adoption in Pennsylvania.

 What are the laws and requirements for adopting a baby in Pennsylvania?

 Any individual may be eligible to adopt a child in Pennsylvania if they pass criminal background checks and get an approved home study.

 How much does it cost to adopt a baby in Pennsylvania?

 - Medical expenses for the Birth Mother and child

 - Counseling services for the Birth Mother